mblayman/mattlayman.com/content/understand-django/2020-11-04-user-authentication.md

-To do so would be a major weakness in the framework because any leak of the database would leak all users passwords.
+To do so would be a major weakness in the framework because any leak of the database would leak all users' passwords.
 And that's totally not cool.
 Instead,
 the `password` field